On Stably Pointed Varieties and Generically Stable Groups in ACVF: Generically Stable Groups

 \begin{fact}\cite[Remark 3.12]{Metastable} Let $p$ be a generically stable generic on $G$.
 The following are equivalent: \begin{enumerate} \item $p$ is the unique generic type of $G$. \item For all $g\in G$, $gp=p$. \item $G=G^0$. \end{enumerate} \end{fact}

 \begin{definition} A ($\infty$)-definable group we will be called \emph{generically stable} if it has a generically stable generic. \end{definition}

 \begin{remark} It is known that in NIP structures, a definable group satisfies Definition \ref{D:gen-stab-grp} if and only if it is generically stable in the sense of \cite[Definition 6.3]{nip-invariant}.
-In \cite[Definition 4.1]{Metastable}, Hrushovski-Rideau call such $\infty$-definable groups stably dominated groups in the general metastable setting. \end{remark}
+In \cite[Definition 4.1]{Metastable}, Hrushovski and Rideau-Kikuchi call such $\infty$-definable groups stably dominated groups in the general metastable setting. \end{remark}

 We wish to understand generically stable $(\infty)$-definable groups.
 By the following Fact \ref{F:why-subgroup-ofalg}, at least for a start we may restrict ourselves to generically stable Zariski dense subgroups of algebraic groups.